LordNoteworthy/software-engineering-notes/designing-data-intensive-applications/chapter-03-storage-and-retrieval.md

 - The **log-structured indexes** we saw earlier break the database down into **variable-size segments**, typically several megabytes or more in size, and always write a segment sequentially.
 By contrast, **B-trees** break the database down into **fixed-size blocks** or pages, traditionally `4 kB` in size, and read or write one page at a time.
 This corresponds more closely to the underlying hardware, as disks are also arranged in fixed-size blocks.
 - Each page can be identified using an address or location, which allows one page to refer to another—similar to a **pointer**, but on disk instead of in memory.
 We can use these page references to construct a tree of pages: <p align="center"><img src="assets/b-trees-structure.png"></p>
 - The number of references to child pages in one page of the B-tree is called the **branching factor**.
+- A four-level tree of 4 KB pages with a branching factor of 500 can store up to 256 TB 🆗.

+### Making B-trees reliable

+- Some operations require several **different pages** to be overwritten.
+For example, if you split a page because an insertion caused it to be overfull, you need to write the two pages that were split, and also overwrite their parent page to update the references to the two child pages.
+  - ⚠️ This is a dangerous operation, because if the DB crashes after only some of the pages have been written, you end up with a corrupted index.
+  - In order to make the DB resilient to crashes, it is common for B-tree implementations to include an additional data structure on disk: a **write-ahead log** (WAL, also known as a *redo log*).
+This is an append-only file to which every B-tree modification must be written before it can be applied to the pages of the tree itself.
+When the DB comes back up after a crash, this log is used to restore the B-tree back to a consistent state.
+- An additional complication of updating pages in place is that careful **concurrency** control is required if multiple threads are going to access the B-tree at the same time - otherwise a thread may see the tree in an inconsistent state.
+  - This is typically done by protecting the tree’s data structures with **latches** (lightweight locks).
+Log-structured approaches are simpler in this regard, because they do all the merging in the background **without interfering** with incoming queries and atomically swap old segments for new segments from time to time.

+### B-tree optimizations

+- Instead of overwriting pages and maintaining a WAL for crash recovery, some databases (like **LMDB**) use a CoW scheme.
+- We can save space in pages by not storing the entire key, but **abbreviating** it. keys only need to provide enough information to act as boundaries between key ranges.
+  - ▶️ Packing more keys into a page allows the tree to have a **higher branching factor**, and thus **fewer levels**.

+### Comparing B-Trees and LSM-Trees

+- As a rule of thumb, LSM-trees are typically faster for **writes**, whereas B-trees are thought to be faster for **reads**.
+- Reads are typically slower on LSM-trees because they have to check several different data structures and SSTables at different stages of compaction.
+- 👍 Advantages of LSM-trees:
+  - A B-tree index must write every piece of data at least **twice**: once to the write-ahead log, and once to the tree page itself (and perhaps again as pages are split).
+  - Log-structured indexes also rewrite data **multiple** times due to repeated compaction and merging of SSTables.
+This effect —one write to the database resulting in multiple writes to the disk over the course of the database’s lifetime— is known as **write amplification**.
+  - LSM-trees are typically able to sustain **higher write throughput** than Btrees, partly because they sometimes have **lower write amplification** (although this depends on the storage engine configuration and workload), and partly because they **sequentially** write compact SSTable files rather than having to overwrite several pages in the tree.
+This difference is particularly important on magnetic hard drives, where sequential writes are much faster than random writes.
+  - LSM-trees can be **compressed** better, and thus often produce smaller files on disk than B-trees.

 ## Multi-column indexes